MoReeseMo/BB10-Cascades-Samples/BBM Carousel/readme.md

 The implementation for the invocation of the aforementioned features are in the Carousel.cpp file.

+The sample was built using the "bbjamcarousel" example located [here] (https://github.com/blackberry/Cascades-Community-Samples/tree/master/stumpers/bbjamcarousel)

-The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html)

-The sample was built using the "bbjamcarousel" example located here -> https://github.com/blackberry/Cascades-Community-Samples/tree/master/stumpers/bbjamcarousel

 **Special Thanks**

-[Johan Larsby] (https://github.com/jlarsby), the author of that "bbjamcarousel" sample [Rich Balsewich] (https://twitter.com/OnlineODB) for modifying the "bbjamcarousel" sample and providing the implementation framework to tie in the BBM invocation code to
+- [Johan Larsby] (https://github.com/jlarsby), the author of that "bbjamcarousel" sample
+- [Rich Balsewich] (https://twitter.com/OnlineODB) for modifying the "bbjamcarousel" sample and providing the implementation framework to tie in the BBM invocation code to

 **Applies To**